Thank you for your interest in La Roche. You will receive a response within two business days.

 *Students can dual major in history or political science.

-After you become a certified teacher, you have the opportunity to earn a master’s degree, add an endorsement or obtain post-baccalaureate certification at La Roche:
+After you become a certified teacher, you have the opportunity to obtain post-baccalaureate certification in advanced studies in autism at La Roche.

 La Roche hosts a chapter of Kappa Delta Epsilon, an honorary education society that promotes scholarship, professionalism and community service among its members.
 This chapter allows you to meet other students, earn distinction in your field of study and expand your personal and professional networks.